Photograph: Barts CEO Alwen Williams with ELFT's CEO Dr Navina Evans by the Hope Wall

 The award-winning new room that will support people who attend A&E in distress.
 It was opened on 10 July 2018 by Barts CEO Alwen Williams and ELFT's CEO Dr Navina Evans.

-The RAID team and A&E staff worked with artist Mike Miles and service users to design and transform a room into a calm place of safety for people experiencing mental health distress.
+The Trust mental health team and A&E staff worked with artist Mike Miles and service users to design and transform a room into a calm place of safety for people experiencing mental health distress.

 The room’s ambiance will serve to keep patients safe and calm when they are in distress .
 Keeping patients calmer will mean that staff are less likely to suffer from abuse and violence.